 Although every engagement is different, check out the tabs below to see how a typical course construction project might unfold.
-Or, more details about CETLOE design teams can be found here.
+Or, for more details, check out our development overview document..

 As part of Georgia State’s centralized resources dedicated to support the development and growth of online and hybrid programs, the CETLOE learning design team prioritizes development projects selected by the Associate Provost for Online Strategies.
 Check out current Opportunities for Online and Hybrid Programs.
 In addition to these opportunities, other projects might also be possible.
 If you are a Georgia State faculty member interested in working with a CETLOE design team to develop online learning experiences for your students, we’d love to hear what you have in mind.
 Just complete this form and we’ll be in touch.

 - The CETLOE design team and program leadership host a kickoff meeting, bringing all participating faculty together to clarify aims and needs, discuss next steps, answer questions, and generate enthusiasm.

 - Faculty share existing courses or resources with CETLOE learning experience designers.
 The CETLOE design team reviews these materials using CETLOE design checklists and prioritizes recommendations